How have cars changed the world? They create significant advantages, but the adverse outcomes are impressive as well.

-Another Tesla fatal accident happened in China in January 2016.
+Another Tesla fatal accident happened in China.
 The victim was driving on the highway when his car hit a street sweeper truck at highway speed.
 The Autopilot was engaged, and the driver did not use the brakes.

 In both accidents, the drivers were operating the cars without holding the wheel, which is against the agreement they had with Tesla.

 Google cars have also been involved in more than a dozen accidents.
 The only at-fault accident happened after the AV had merged into the far right lane to turn, but its path was blocked by sandbags around a storm drain.
 While attempting to navigate around the sandbag, the car hit a public transit bus.
 No injuries were reported.